jjrasche/obsidian-task-tracking/README.md

 ## Questions
 ? does it make sense to keep a manageTask.sessions separate from taskData? as when modifying we will need the entire object anyway?
 A:
+? should data be stored as true sesssion instead of list of events?
+A:
+  - read:

+- how is session data used